Cosmological constraints from a joint analysis of cosmic microwave background and spectroscopic tracers of the large-scale structure: Analyses and results

-In this paper, we used a Gaussian likelihood and a Gaussian covariance, \emph{i.e.} we did not incorporate higher order statistics of the matter density field nor the so-called super-sample variance due to the finite size of the surveyed volume and inaccessible modes therein \citep{2014PhRvD..90l3523S,Krause:2016wy,2016arXiv160701761S}.
-At the current level of signal-to-noise ratio, these simplifications are safe but they should be lifted in future data analysis.
-One limitation of our method regarding the covariance matrix is that the computation of the $\mathbfss{X}$ and $\mathbfss{Y}$ matrices used in the covariance matrix is numerically expensive -- they grow linearly with the multipole range but as $n^4/4$ with the number $n$ of different masks -- and remains noisy.
+In this paper, we used a Gaussian likelihood and a Gaussian covariance, \emph{i.e.} we did not incorporate higher order statistics of the matter density field nor the so-called super-sample variance due to the finite size of the surveyed volume and inaccessible modes therein \citep{2014PhRvD..90l3523S,2017MNRAS.470.2100K,2017PhRvD..95l3512S}.
+At the current level of signal-to-noise ratio, these simplifications are safe\footnote{{Super-sample variance, for instance, can introduce correlations between multipoles of order 10\% at $z=0.1$ and decreasing with redshift and multipole number, see \citet{2016JCAP...08..005L}.}} but they should be lifted in future data analysis.
+One limitation of our method regarding the covariance matrix is that the computation of the $\mathbfss{X}$ and $\mathbfss{Y}$ matrices, even if it needs to be done only once, is numerically expensive since they grow linearly with the multipole range but as $n^4/4$ with the number $n$ of different masks, and the estimate remains noisy far from the diagonal.
 However, this method has the advantage of naturally taking care of partial sky coverage, without the need of inverting the mixing matrix to recover full-sky spectra, necessarily introducing numerical noise in the data.
 Devising a method that takes care of partial sky coverage whilst incorporating all relevant non-Gaussian terms will be an important task for future surveys \citep{2016arXiv161205958L}.

-Finally, the non-linear power spectrum of the matter density field suffers from theoretical uncertainties \citep{Baldauf:2016tk}.
-With our choice of multipole ranges, we do not explore scales smaller than the non-linear transition scale (around $k_{\mathrm{nl}} \sim 0.1\ h/\mathrm{Mpc}$), making our constraints robust to these uncertainties.
-In particular, the suppression of power due to massive neutrinos \citep{2006PhR...429..307L} and the contribution of baryonic and feedback processes \citep{2017MNRAS.467.3024L} at these scales will certainly be an important theoretical issue for future surveys.
+Finally, the non-linear power spectrum of the matter density field suffers from theoretical uncertainties \citep{Baldauf:2016tk}. {Throughout this analysis, we have used a version of the \texttt{halofit} model that includes the effect of massive neutrinos and predicts the matter power spectrum past the non-linear transition scale (around $k_{\mathrm{nl}} \sim \SI{0.1}{\h\per\mega\parsec}$).
+So as to be agnostic, we considered two cuts at small scales at \SI{0.1}{\per\mega\parsec} and \SI{0.15}{\per\mega\parsec}.
+The \texttt{halofit} model reaches percent agreement with simulations at these scales and we have demonstrated that we recover consistent constraints for both cuts, with small shifts of best-fit values for all parameters, though expectedly tighter in the optimistic case.
+The scientific gain from near future surveys in terms of cosmological constraints will depend on our ability to model these non-linearities.} In particular, the suppression of power due to massive neutrinos \citep{2006PhR...429..307L} and the contribution of baryonic and feedback processes \citep{2017MNRAS.467.3024L} at these scales will certainly be an important theoretical issue for future surveys.